 It is important that the demands of this course are not underestimated.
-The course content, particularly terminology and essay writing is extensive therefore a - grade 6 in GCSE Mathematics, English and Science are the minimum entrance requirements.
-Competence in Mathematics and Biology is particularly important because approximately 20% of the course looks at Biological Psychology and up to 30% of the assessment will be research methods based.
+The course content, particularly terminology and extended writing, is extensive, therefore a grade 6 in GCSE English is the minimum entrance requirement.
+Competence in Mathematics and Biology is important as around 20% of the course looks at Biological Psychology and 30% of the final assessment will be research methods based, therefore a grade 6 or above is also required in GCSE Mathematics and Science.

-A consistently high level of effort is required to complete an A Level Psychology qualification successfully.
+A consistently high level of effort is required to complete an A-Level Psychology qualification successfully.
 An ability to critically evaluate and write extended essays is a definitive must.

-The course is linear and taught over two years.
-There are 3 papers in psychology, each paper is worth 96 marks and will last for a duration of two hours.
+The A-Level course is linear and taught over two years.
+There are three papers in psychology, each of which is worth 96 marks and will last for a duration of two hours.
 Within the first year all work is based towards paper 1 and paper 2 with paper 3 being taught in year two.
-Within each exam paper there will be a minimum of four extended essay based answers.
+Within each exam paper there will be a minimum of four extended essay answers.